 There is usually considerable cost related to most cleaning procedures, especially if they cannot be applied live.
 In this case, interruption in supply is required.
 This corresponds to deterioration in system availability since a portion of the substation is placed out of service.
 There may also be financial loss since interrupting power supply to a number of consumers may be necessary.
-It is worth noting that this loss can increase significantly in the case of step-up substations, for example if due to supply interruption one or more power units must be taken out of operation for several hours.
+It is worth noting that this loss can increase significantly in the case of step-up substations, e.g. if due to supply interruption one or more power units have to be taken out of operation for several hours.
 One such case was recorded in Crete in the early 2000s when it was required to clean a substation in two parts at least twice each summer.
-In addition, total man-hours required must also be taken into account, considering that insulator cleaning is performed during hours of low load, i.e. during the night or early morning.
+In addition, man-hours required also have to be taken into account, especially considering that insulator cleaning is often performed during hours of low load, i.e. during the night or early morning.

 A water repellant surface is also the primary feature of RTV silicone coatings.
 However, unlike greases, there is no encapsulation feature but rather a hydrophobicity transfer capability that is sufficient to change the initial hydrophilic behavior of the deposited contamination film to hydrophobic.
 As a result, although deposited contaminants remain (i.e. with no encapsulation), the surface continues to be hydrophobic.
 This offers considerable improvement versus grease since accumulated contamination is still exposed to various cleaning mechanisms such as rain and no level of saturation is reached.
-In addition, service life can exceed 5 years and, in some cases, more than 10 years.
+In addition, service life in some cases can easily exceed 10 years.
 RTV coatings should therefore be considered as an efficient pollution countermeasure at most substations.
 They can be applied at a time convenient for the utility on any insulator, regardless of material, type of equipment and shed geometry.
-In the case of Crete, total cost for application of all the RTV coatings in use by 2010 was less than the corresponding cost of washing at the most problematic substation over a period of only three years.
+In the case of Crete, for example, it was found that the total cost for application of all the RTV coatings in use was still less than the corresponding cost of washing at the most problematic substation over a period of only three years.

 If specific leakage distance is insufficient, use of elastomeric creepage extenders might be obligatory.
 As with RTV coatings, extenders can be applied on any insulator type but must be specifically designed for the unit’s geometry – something that limits large-scale application and also increases application costs.
 Therefore, it is a method usually adopted for severe conditions or when the methods mentioned above are not sufficient used alone.